Kuala Lumpur International Airport 2 (KLIA 2)

 In case you haven’t already had enough opportunities there is another duty-free shop to pass through on the way to baggage claim.
 After customs, you will find yourself in another shopping mall where you can change money and buy sim cards.

 If you are heading into Kuala Lumpur the KLIA Ekspres is by far the best way to go.
 It stops at both KLIA and KLIA2 and gets you into KL Sentral, the city’s transport hub, in about half an hour.
 The bad news is that it is on the far side of the mall.

 KLIA Transit does the same journey but stops at Salak Tinggi, Putrajaya/Cyberjaya and Bandar Tasik Selatan on the way.

 Taxis are also available and there are bus services to Seremban, Malacca, Ipoh, Sitiawan, Genting Highlands, Petaling Jaya and Klang as well as to the city.

-The gates are located along four piers connected by a long “skybridge” rather like a huge letter H. For international flights pier L is on the right just after security, piers P and Q are at the other end of the skybridge.
-In between P and Q is a pretty good food court with a with a wide range of options including Burger King, McDonald’s, Toast Box, noodles, fried chicken and other Asian choices.
-To get to it you must walk through the duty free shopping area.
+The gates are located along four piers connected by a long “skybridge” rather like a huge letter H. For international flights Pier L is on the right just after security, Piers P and Q are at the other end of the skybridge.
+In between P and Q is a pretty good food court boasting a with a wide range of options including Burger King, McDonald’s, Toast Box, noodles, fried chicken and other Asian choices.
+To get to it you must walk through the duty-free shopping area.